3omarQ/3omarQ/README.md

 ## Hi there 👋 Omar here

-- I'm a software engineer from Tunisia 🇹🇳.
+🇹🇳 I'm a software engineer from Tunisia.

 💻 I care about:
 - Clean architecture